-A channel is the radio frequency(ies) used by IEEE 802.11a/b/g wireless devices.
-Channels available depend on your geographical area.
-You may have a choice of channels (for your region) so you should use a different channel than an adjacent AP (access point) to reduce interference.
-Interference occurs when radio signals from different access points overlap causing interference and degrading performance.
+IEEE802.11a/b/g wireless devices operate in the 2.4GHz radio band.
+This range of frequencies is divided up into channels.
+The channels available depend on your geographical area.
+You may have a choice of channels (for your region) so you should use a different channel from an adjacent AP (access point) to reduce interference.
+Interference occurs when radio signals from different access points overlap, distorting the signal and degrading performance.

 Adjacent channels partially overlap however.
 To avoid interference due to overlap, your AP should be on a channel at least five channels away from a channel that an adjacent AP is using.
-For example, if your region has 11 channels and an adjacent AP is using channel 1, then you need to select a channel between 6 or 11.
+For example, if your region has 11 channels and an adjacent AP is using channel 1, then you need to select a channel between 6 and 11.